-Read about the studies of Woods et al and Lorenz et al. in full.
+Read about the studies of Woods et al. and Lorenz et al. in detail.
 Download the poster presented at the 2018 Ocean Sciences Meeting in San Diego, California.

 Woods, M.N., Stack, M., Fields, D.M., Matrai, P., (2017) Microplastic fber uptake, ingestion, and egestion rates in the blue mussel (Mytilus edulis).
 Unpublished raw data, Marine and Environmental Research Institute, Blue Hill, ME, and Bigelow Laboratory for Ocean Sciences, Boothbay, ME.

 Lorenz, C., Speidel, L., Primpke, S., Gerdts, G., (2017) Using the FlowCam to Validate an Enzymatic Digestion Protocol Applied to Assess the Occurrence of Microplastics in the Southern North Sea.
 MICRO 2016: Fate and Impact of Microplastics in Marine Ecosystems doi: 10.1016/B978-0-12-812271-6.00094-6.